kanaria69/Mainecoco/README.md

-## Where do hamburgers go to dance?
-The meat-ball.
+## Where do bees go to the bathroom?
+The BP station.